Ecology of Sydney: Wildlife

 The fauna of the Sydney area is diverse and its urban area is home to variety of bird and insect species, and also a few bat, arachnid and amphibian species.
 Introduced birds such as the house sparrow, common myna and feral pigeon are ubiquitous in the CBD areas of Sydney.
 Moreover, possums, bandicoots, rabbits, feral cats, lizards, snakes and frogs may also be present in the urban environment, albeit seldom in city centers.

-About 40 species of reptiles are found in the Sydney region and 30 bird species exist in the urban areas.Green, D., 1973. -Re reptiles of the outer north-western suburbs of Sydney.
-Herpetofauna 6 (2): 2-5.
+About 40 species of reptiles are found in the Sydney region and 30 bird species exist in the urban areas.
 Sydney's outer suburbs, namely those adjacent to large parks, have a great diversity of wildlife.
 Since European settlement and the subsequent bushland clearing for the increasing population, 60% of the original mammals are now considered endangered or vulnerable, and many reptile species are experiencing population diminution and are becoming elusive.